SummaryRead the full fact sheet

 - to escape from mental or physical pain, or challenging circumstances

 - 69% of females and 63% of males were choosing not to drink alcohol

 - 9% had more than four standard drinks at least once a month

 - 96.6% had never smoked tobacco and just under 2% smoked on a daily basis.

 - Develop a close and trusting relationship with your child from an early age, and support and encourage positive behaviour.

-- Show appropriate behaviour yourself, such as drinking moderately, not smoking and not using illicit drugs.
+- Show appropriate behaviour yourself, such as drinking moderately and not using illicit drugs around them

 - Establish agreements and rules about what is acceptable behaviour around alcohol and drugs.

-- Encourage a healthy approach to life, including good foods, regular exercise and sports.
+- Encourage a healthy approach to life, including good foods, and sports.